 While you can view tons of listings online, not all of the information is accurate or up-to-date.
 You’ll see outdated comps, conflicting forecasts and different ratings.
 With access to the MLS and insight on properties about to hit the market, a Realtor will make sure you’re considering all of the homes in your marketplace that fit your criteria.

 2. You’re juggling a hectic schedule

 You don’t need to spend time sorting through listings and contacting sellers.
-An agent will do the research on your behalf to find the homes that best fit your needs and price range.
+An agent will do the browsing so you only visit the homes that best fit your needs and price range.